-Who would have known, that Chia pets, the small ceramic pots sprouting grass hair, would become one of the world most popular superfoods 30 years later?
+Who would have known that Chia pets, the small ceramic pots sprouting grass hair, would become one of the world's most popular superfoods 30 years later?
 Chia seeds have gained superfood status and a massive resurgence of popularity, only this time, it’s due to their powerful nutritional value and touted health benefits.
 Not their marketable grass hair growing capabilities.
+We cover the 6 advantages of having Chia seeds in your diet.

 1. Chia Seeds Have a Massive Amount Of Nutrients